Kieran (father of 3): Come on boys, wake up. Lyndon, come on, get up son. Come on, get up and have some breakfast. Come on Lyndon.

 Kieran: Look if my kids don’t have breakfast they get very ratty.
 They get very irritable if they don’t have breakfast.

 Kieran: So, it’s always good to make sure that they get their breakfast on time.
 Normally it’s just Weetbix or toast.
 Bananas, quite often they’ll have bananas for breakfast with their cereal.
 Are you going to grab yours?
 Off you go to the table, thanks.

 Kieran: I’ll fill yours up to here.

 Boy 1: Yeah maybe just a little bit more.

 Kieran: I think Weetbix just basically it’s economical.
-The kids love it, no sugar or honey or anything like that, they just eat Weetbix and milk.
+The kids love it, no sugar or honey or anything like that.
+They just eat Weetbix and milk.
 Come on, sit at the table.
-Are you alright?
+Are you all right?